Carlos Correa Player Props: Twins vs. Mariners

-Carlos Correa and his .378 on-base percentage over his past 10 games (69 points higher than his season-long percentage), will be in action for the Minnesota Twins against the Seattle Mariners and Luis Castillo on July 19 at 9:40 PM ET.
+The Minnesota Twins, including Carlos Correa (.356 on-base percentage in past 10 games, 51 points above season-long percentage), take on starter George Kirby and the Seattle Mariners at T-Mobile Park, Thursday at 3:40 PM ET.

-He hit a home run while going 2-for-6 in his most recent game against the Mariners.
+In his most recent game he had a hitless performance (0-for-5) against the Mariners.

 Carlos Correa Game Info & Props vs. the Mariners